Lectionary Bible Studies and Sermons

 Jesus calms the storm.
 4:35-41

 This incident falls within the later Galilean ministry of Jesus.
 It is part of a set of stories which demonstrate Jesus' victory over powers hostile to God, 4:35-5:43.
-In fact, it serves as part of a very nice package of stories.
-We see Jesus victorious over the powers of the deep (possibly nature, although more likely Satan), demon possession, sickness and death.
-In these stories we are confronted with Jesus' word of power over dark forces, a word that interplays with the human response of faith.
+In fact, it serves as part of a beautifully arranged package of stories.
+We see Jesus victorious over the powers of the raging sea (possibly nature, although more likely Satan), demon possession, sickness and death.
+In these stories we are confronted by Jesus' word of power over dark forces, a word that interplays with the human response of faith.

 The passage

 v35-37.
-Jesus has been preaching beside the sea of Galilee and rounding up his teaching with personal instruction to the disciples.
-Following his usual practice of moving on to continue his gospel ministry, the team sets sail for the Eastern shore of the lake.
+Jesus has been preaching beside the sea of Galilee.
+Following his usual practice of furthering his gospel ministry, the team sets sail for the Eastern shore of the lake.
 Evening sailing was usually much safer, certainly than the afternoons when the wind often increased.
 On this occasion a storm hit and the boat was about to be swamped.

 v38-39.
 The disciples, many of them experienced fisherman, were afraid of the severity of the storm.
 They woke Jesus and virtually accused him of not caring about their fate.
 Jesus responds by stilling the storm.
 He actually "rebukes" the storm, commanding it to be silent.
 This is exactly the way he treats the demonic powers.
 Powers have threatened Jesus and his disciples, and Jesus responds by muzzling them with a word of authority.

 v40-41.
 Having rebuked the wind, Jesus rebukes the disciples with two questions which they answer themselves in their exclamation, "who is this?"
 They have not yet worked out who Jesus is and as consequence, are afraid and without faith.
-Although the crowds hear only mysteries (parables), the disciples have the secrets of the kingdom carefully explained to them.
+Although the crowds hear only mysteries (parables), the disciples hear the clear truth.
 Yet, at this stage, they have yet to understand that Jesus "is the Christ, the Son of God".
 They do not understand that Jesus is ushering in the kingdom of God with power and authority and that no force can stand against this heavenly man and his mission.

 Will your anchor hold in the storms of life?